-I work primarily with modern PHP, as the main senior backend engineer at Freshmile, building and maintaining our internal applications, based on the Laravel framework.
+I work primarily with modern PHP and MySQL, as the main backend engineer and Production Manager at Freshmile, building and maintaining our internal applications, based on the Laravel framework.

-I'm not particularly interested in the front-end aspect of web dev but is instead much more open in the backend challenges: performance, security, database design, scaling large codebases, refactoring legacy apps, etc...
+I'm not particularly interested in the front-end aspect of web dev but is instead much more open in the backend : performance, security, observability, databases, refactorings, etc...

-I believe that third party code (other dependencies) should be taken into account in the complexity of the app and should as such be considered very carefully before adding one.
+I believe that third party code (other dependencies) should be taken into account when talking about the complexity of the app and should as such be considered very carefully before adding one.

-Dependencies should then also be reduced to a minimum and that it's in many case more pertinent in the long term to reimplement simpler features in your projects so that it exactly match your needs and quality level.
+Dependencies should then also be reduced to a minimum and that it's in many case more pertinent in the long term to reimplement (but not reinvent) simpler features in your projects so that it exactly match your needs and quality level.

 Embracing PHP's type system and third party static analysers to create "strongly" typed applications (at least as much as PHP allows) is one of the best way today (along with tests) to build resilient and easier to maintain applications.

-You can explore this ebsite to learn more about the learning resources I create and the web projects I work on.
+You can explore this website to learn more about the learning resources I create and the web projects I work on.